dsanz/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/01-publishing-files.markdown

 might simply want to back them up from your device to your site.
 You may have important documents that you want to share with other users.
 And you might want to collaborate on documents with other users.
-All of these examples include first uploading a files to your site.
+All of these examples include first uploading a file to your site.

 To demonstrate adding files to a Document Library, we'll implement a use case for the Lunar Resort.
 Resort photographers take lots of photos and video footage